ONSdigital/SDG_11.2.1/README.md

     conda create --name SDG_11.2.1 python=3.8

+**Troubleshooting:** When creating the environment on Windows, it might fail with a HTTP error when trying to fetch package metadata.
+Following [these steps](https://stackoverflow.com/questions/50125472/issues-with-installing-python-libraries-on-windows-condahttperror-http-000-co/62483686#62483686) should resolve the issue.

 ### Activate the environment

 First go to the project directory/wherever you have saved to on your local drive.
 On Windows this may look like: